 December 9, 1961: Judy was in concert at The National Guard Armory in Washington, D.C.
 This was the final concert of Judy’s legendary 1961 tour.

-December 9, 1962: The annual showing of The Wizard of Oz was aired on CBS-TV with Dick Van Dyke and his three children as the hosts of the telecast.
-It was the fourth year in a row and the fifth overall (it was first broadcast in 1956 but wasn’t telecast again until 1959 which became the first of the annual showings).
+December 9, 1962: The annual showing of The Wizard of Oz aired on CBS-TV with Dick Van Dyke and his three children as the hosts of the telecast.
+It was the fourth year in a row and the fifth overall (it was first telecast in 1956 but wasn’t telecast again until 1959 which became the first of the annual showings).

 At that time the film wasn’t trimmed as it would be in later years so to make up the extra time (shows began and ended as they usually do now, on the hour or half-hour), hosts were brought in.
 This was the second year in a row (and the last) with Van Dyke as the host.
 Danny Kaye took over the following year.

 December 9, 1966: Judy signed this letter requesting the transfer of her income tax files from her agent, Al Sherman, to the Santa Monica District Office of the Internal Revenue Service.

-December 9, 1968: The manager of the apartment building that Judy was living in Boston, Massachusetts, Donald Sisk, called to tell Judy she was being evicted because of the noise she had bee making; she would have to be out by December 15 and her security deposit would be refunded.
+December 9, 1968: The manager of the apartment building that Judy was living in Boston, Massachusetts, Donald Sisk, called to tell Judy she was being evicted because of the noise she had been making; she would have to be out by December 15 and her security deposit would be refunded.
 At 2:30 that afternoon, a girl named Bunny Carnazzo, who was 16, arrived to help them sort through Judy’s things and to pack.
-Most of the furniture was leased, and some of it was Freeman’s.
+Most of the furniture was leased, and some of it was Ben Freeman’s, Judy’s attorney.